Mental disorders and their impact on work ability

 - Personality disorders

-Depression can occur for a variety of reasons, including genetic and acquired biological vulnerability, personality traits that make the person more vulnerable to depression and different triggers, such as life events.
-With the right treatment that is started early enough, most people with depression can make a full recovery.
+Depressive episode can occur for a variety of reasons, including genetic and acquired biological vulnerability, personality traits that make the person more vulnerable to depression and different triggers, such as life events.
+With the right treatment that is started early enough, most people with depressive episode can make a full recovery.

-The symptoms of depression persist for an uninterrupted period of at least two weeks and have a significant impact on the person’s daily life.
+The symptoms of depressive episode persist for an uninterrupted period of at least two weeks and have a significant impact on the person’s daily life.

-To be diagnosed with depression, you must have at least four of the symptoms listed below:
+To be diagnosed with depressive episode, you must have at least four of the symptoms listed below:

 - low mood